chrleon/teslacam/README.md

 This is for Mac OS.
 Windows will follow later.
 It is far easier on Windows.

 ## The How-to
-There a a few steps tp make this work, especially on Mac OS.
+There a a few steps to make this work, especially on Mac OS.
 Windows is much simpler.
 Use the disk Management tool to partition the disks.
 I'll make a guide later for that, but on a Mac it is a bit more cumbersome.

 ### Steps
 1. Set up Disk Utility for this